 See each other as we were meant to be.

-Our form of naturism is non-judgmental.
-We celebrate the variations of the natural world and in each other.
+Our form of naturism celebrates the variations of the natural world and in each other.
 We work toward greater understanding of our core, knowing that we are a part of a bigger and grander world.
 In that wonder of variation, what we really understand is that we are all the same.
 Then judgement falls away.
 Judgement of each other.
 Judgement of ourselves.
 We shed so much more than clothing.
-We shed our stress.
+We shed our doubt and our stress.

 We live in hope, courage, respect, and trust.
 Disentangling nudity from sex.
 Seeing the whole.
 Understanding what makes a person interesting.
-Sharing the unique camaraderie that comes from acknowledging the strength of will to remove the veil and embrace the trust.
+Sharing a unique camaraderie that comes from acknowledgment of the strength of will required to remove the veil and embrace the trust.

 These bodies are not who we are.
 They just are bodies.